TalTech-HPC-Centre/taltech-hpc-docs/docs/software/cfd.md

 Lesson to be learned: Parallel computation is only useful for sufficiently large jobs.

 **NOTE: Parallel does not (necessarily) mean faster!!!** Parallel execution introduces overhead (starting threads, communication)!
-For optimal execution time and optimal use of resources one needs to test and find the sweet spot.
+For optimal execution time and optimal use of resources, one needs to test and find the sweet spot.

 ![sweet spot](/software/attachments/of-timing.png) ![sweet spot](/software/attachments/of-timing2.png) ![sweet spot](/software/attachments/of-timing4.png)